By Cate McQuaid, Boston Globe. August 17th, 2018 online. (August 19th Sunday Arts print edition, with picture below).

 I really DO (or did) literally remember when rock was young.

 As I worked on this painting, it was the face of my younger brother that taught me the most about capturing likeness, something that has always been at the forefront of my ambitions in and appreciation(s) of/for portraiture.
 Initially, and very quickly, I got a likeness, then, frustrated and impatient, I wiped it out feeling that it somehow lacked an essential quality of him as a young boy.
 After painting and wiping out numerous likenesses, I eventually settled upon a ghost-like version of pigment stain upon the beautiful linen surface, as it seemed to make the most sense to me in the end.
+I’ve always been a huge Richter fan, especially the portraits of his daughter Betty from 1977, and in particular the one where the features almost completely blurred out.
 We are never the same person, our versions of ourselves and others version of who we are constantly evolve year after year for our entire lives, and even after our lifetime.
 We are born into a pristine shell, our infant body, and then the environment, the earth, and life do their magic upon us, the way the waters of the earth do their physical work upon the planet – upon the rocks on the shoreline.

 My relationship with the rocky coast of Maine began during the summers spent here as a young teenager.
 I came of age on these rocky shores.